cfengine/documentation/manuals/design-center/configure-sketches-enterprise/integrating-mission-portal-with-git.markdown

 Policy Server with the initial CFEngine `masterfiles` and how to configure the CFEngine Mission Portal to use this repository.
-If you already have a git service, ensure that you have a passphraseless key generated as shown in step 4 of [Set up the git service][Integrating Mission Portal with git#Set up the git service] and proceed to [Connect Mission Portal to the git repository][Integrating Mission Portal with git#Connect Mission Portal to the git repository].
+If you already have a git service, ensure that you have a passphraseless key generated as shown in step 4 of [Set up the git service][Integrating Mission Portal with git#Set up the git service] and proceed to [Connect the Mission Portal to the git repository][Integrating Mission Portal with git#Connect the Mission Portal to the git repository].

 As you follow these steps, refer to the diagram in the [CFEngine Enterprise sketch flow][Sketch Flow in CFEngine Enterprise].
 It provides